Ikedaya incident: Combat

 The incident happened the day before the Gion Festival.
 Shinsengumi knew about 20 hiding places of shishi, and they started the search of shishi around 7 p.m.

 A total of 34 people in the Shinsengumi joined this incident.
 They were divided into two groups.
 The Kondō group had 10 people and the Hijikata group had 24 people.
 Further, Hijikata's group was separated into two groups.
 It was designed so that they could act flexibly.
 Tani, Asano, and Takeda watched the front entrance, and Okuzawa, Andō, and Nitta watched the back entrance.
 According to Kondo, he entered Ikedaya with Okita, Nagakura, Tōdō, and Shūhei.
 In contrast, Nagakura mentions that Kondō entered with Okita, Nagakura, and Tōdō.
 There is a viewpoint that their statements were different because Shūhei was an adopted child of Kondō, and Kondō wanted to emphasize the success of his adopted son.
 The Kondō group noticed that there were guns and spears in the entrance, so they tied them with a rope.
 In Ikedaya, there were around 20 people from Chōshū clans.

-Generally, it is known that this incident unfolded in the dark, but actually, the place was moderately lit.
+This incident is commonly portrayed as having unfolded in the dark, but in fact parts of the inn were moderately lit.
 Kondō tried to induce shishi to come down to the 1st floor because there was a light called Hachiken that illuminated 14.5 meters down the hallway.
 Nagakura got injured on his hand, and his sword was broken, so he robbed the sword of an enemy.
 Tōdō had difficulty fighting because he was cut in the middle of the forehead and his blood got in his eyes.
 After a while, Tōdō left from the combat, so Kondō and Nagakura remained in the Ikedaya Inn.
 Kondō wanted to help Nagakura, but there were many enemies around him, so he could not help.
 It is commonly believed that more than 20 members of the Hijikata group rushed all at once, but according to Kondō, the members of the Hijikata group arrived at Ikedaya one after another.
 Kondō wrote that the battle time was about two hours and ended around 12 o'clock.

 There are two theories of Katsura Kogorō regarding where he was or what he did at the time of the incident.
 One is that he was in Ikedaya when the incident happened.
 However, he immediately escaped by running down the roof and he entered the Tsushima mansion, so he survived.
 The second theory is that before the incident happened, he went to Ikedaya, but found that nobody was there.
 So, he left Ikedaya thinking to come back later.
 He was staying in the Tsushima mansion when the incident happened.

 Sugiyama Matsusuke who was in the Chōshū mansion, worried about Katsura when he heard about the incident, and he tried to go to Ikedaya.
 However, he encountered with enemies on the way to Ikedaya, and he was seriously injured on his arm, and he came back to the Chōshū mansion.